oov/aviutl_browser/README.md

 ## Credits

 aviutl_browser is made possible by the following open source softwares.
-See also lua/contents/CREDITS.md for content files open source credit list.

 ### Chromium Embedded Framework